hiranthaR/Json-to-Dart-Model/README.md

 <space><space>

-Given a JSON string, this library will generate all the necessary Dart classes to parse and generate JSON.
+Given a JSON string, this library will generate all the necessary Dart classes to parse and generate JSON in a safe way becouse generator support `jsonc` and `json`.
 Also designed to generate Flutter-friendly model classes following the [Flutter's doc recommendation](https://flutter.io/json/#serializing-json-manually-using-dartconvert) and [Effective Dart: Style](https://dart.dev/guides/language/effective-dart/style).
 Extention supports for both **Serializing JSON manually** and **Serializing JSON** using code generation libraries like **Freezed** and **Json Serializable**.

 > **Note:** when you use `Freezed` or `Json Serializable` then `Json to Dart Model` generates only types and everything that happens after, then `Dart Build System builders` takes care of the rest and is responsible for generated code.